vditomasso/Measure-radial-velocities/README.md

 ## Update

-find_rv_outliers.py will now run until 1000 iterations have been generated within set limits, for use with noisy spectra where some of the crossmatches are clearly unphysical outliers.
+find_rv.py will now run until 1000 iterations have been generated within set limits, for use with noisy spectra where some of the crossmatches are clearly unphysical outliers.
 This is an update to the older version that would simply remove everything outside those limits and calculate based on a smaller number of points.

 ## How to use:

-import find_rv_outliers.py, and then run find_rv_outliers.radial_velocity with the following arguments:
+import find_rv.py, and then run find_rv.radial_velocity with the following arguments:

-find_rv_outliers.radial_velocity(wavelength_object,flux_object,uncertainty_object, # spectral data on your target (uncertainty is NOT SNR)
+find_rv.radial_velocity(wavelength_object,flux_object,uncertainty_object, # spectral data on your target (uncertainty is NOT SNR)
               wavelength_standard,flux_standard,uncertainty_standard, # spectral data on a star with known RV, in the same (or at least overlapping) wavelength region name_obj,name_standard, # their names, for the plots (see point 2 below for details) rv_standard,rv_uncertainty_std, # the radial velocity of the standard, for the plots